ciscoheat/superforms-web/src/routes/concepts/tainted/+page.md

 ## Disabling the check

 By setting `taintedMessage` to `null` in the options, the form won't be checked for modifications when navigating away from the page.
+Especially useful for forms like login and registration, where password managers can taint the form when inserting saved usernames and passwords.

 <Next section={concepts} />